Introduction

 timeframe_for_NFT_volume_trended: Optional[str] = "30d"

-To make it as user-friendly as possible, it’s better to set default timeframe values to what could be the most interesting or most often used timeframes, so that users don’t need to include any timeframe information in their prompts if they are happy with the default value.
+To maximize user-friendliness, set default timeframe values to the most relevant or frequently used timeframes, so that users don’t need to include any timeframe information in their prompts if they are happy with the default value.
 Alternatively the default value of any input could also be choosable as a configuration, so that users can define their own.

 All inputs should have explicit names, not only for the LLM to be able to match elements of the users’ prompts with the corresponding inputs to use, but also for the users to easily know what parameters the tool has, and so to know what to include in their prompts.